This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Channel”.

 d) Low fidelity

-Explanation: The main advantage of superheterodyning is that it has high selectivity and sensitivity.
-Its bandwidth remains same.
-Moreover, it has high adjacent channel rejection.
+Explanation: The main advantage of superheterodyning is that it provides high selectivity and sensitivity.
+It’s bandwidth remains same.
+It has high adjacent channel rejection and high fidelity.

 8. Low frequency noise is ________